 The need for culturally responsive and inclusive teachers to support diverse learners has never been greater.
 William & Mary's department of Curriculum & Instruction prepares tomorrow's educational leaders to explore and apply equitable teaching practices.

 Our programs combine investigation and application of critical educational research on best practices for serving students from diverse cultural and linguistic backgrounds, students from low-income communities, and students with exceptionalities.
 Coursework in our programs is closely aligned with supervised practicum and clinical experiences in local schools with experienced mentor teachers.

-- Those who complete teacher education programs at William and Mary--at both undergraduate and graduate levels--are highly sought by employing school districts throughout the country.
+- Those who complete teacher education programs at William & Mary — at both undergraduate and graduate levels — are highly sought after by employing school districts throughout the country.
 The job placement rate among our teacher education graduates is nearly 100%.

 - Whether you choose to stay in the classroom long term, or pursue other educational career paths, you will have countless job opportunities.
 Many of our alumni have used the skills and experiences gained through teaching to pursue careers in curriculum development, school leadership, and policy and advocacy work.